NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 “Recorded Alcohol per Capita Consumption, from 2010.” *World Health Organization*, World Health Organization, 13 June 2022, apps.who.int/gho/data/node.main.A1039?lang=en

+### Data Cleaning

+Thanks to the World Health Organization, this dataset is already pristine and required little cleaning; the only change we made was to add "yr" to the beginning of each of the year column names, since having columns whose names begin with numbers causes syntax issues with SQL.

 ### Data Analysis Questions

 The exploratory analysis in this project aims to answer the following questions: